retiman/homekeeper/README.txt

 Multiple Computers
 ==================
-If you have multiple computers or VMs you are working with, consider making a branch for each one.
-I like to name each branch after a host I am working on.
+If you have multiple computers or VMs you are working with, you may wish to create directories named after each machine, and possibly a base directory for dotfiles common across all machines and do not change.
-If you like a commit and want them to show up in all branches, do this:

-1.  `git commit -am "My super awesome change"`
-1.  `git checkout master`
-1.  `git cherry-pick <commitid>`
-1.  `git checkout <host-branch>`
-1.  `git merge master`

-Or you can run `homekeeper save` which will do the same thing with what HEAD points to in the current branch.

-If you are on a different computer or VM and want to pick up the changes from master, do this:

-1.  `git checkout master`
-1.  `git pull origin master`
-1.  `git checkout <host-branch>`
-1.  `git merge master`

-Or you can run `homekeeper update` which will do the same thing.

 More Documentation
 ==================